reeddunkle/Codjo/References/Optimizing.md

         print(num)
 ```

-It has to go through the input twice.
-So it would be `O(2n)`.
-The common explanation for this is that constants aren't very important when talking about really big numbers.
-That's true, but I've found it rather unsatisfying.
+Each for-loop requires _n_ iterations, and there are two for-loops, so you might assume its complexity would be `O(2n)`.
+It isn't, however, it's still just `O(n)`.

-A better explanation in my opinion, is that we are concerned with how the function respods to different inputs.
-When you look at it like that, it's obvious why the constant isn't important: the constant doesn't change.
+When I've asked someone to explain this, they point out that constants aren't very important when talking about really big numbers.
+This is true, but I think this answer is rather unsatisfying, and that it overlooks the goal of this sort of analysis.

-For this example the time complexity is still `O(n)`.
+A better explanation, in my opinion, is to point out that we're concerned with how the function responds to different inputs.
+When you frame it like this, it's easier to see that we can drop the constant, because the constant doesn't change with the input.

 Now, take _this_ example, with the same input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`: